What To Bring

 - Sandals are best footwear

-- Running shorts and tops for running only, preferably not right on the compound
+- Women: Running shorts and tops for running only, preferably on the hospital compound

 - Malaria prophylaxis